Terms and Conditions of Entry to the Summer Exhibition and Sale of Your Work

 6.1 The following types of work are inadmissible:

-• works that are over the specified size limit of 244 x 350cm (excluding sculpture and architectural models, where any one part should not exceed 200cm on the longest side and the total weight must be no more than 3,000kg when packed);
+• works that are over the specified size limit of 244 x 350cm (excluding sculpture and architecture models, where any one part should not exceed 200cm on the longest side and the total weight must be no more than 3,000kg when packed);

 • works that have already been exhibited in a major institution in London (excluding prints);

 • printed reproductions of original works (please refer to the FAQs);

 • works that contain noxious or toxic substances, have flammability below 50°C, contain human tissue, or incorporate dangerous electrical appliances.
 Note: all electrical appliances must be accompanied by current PAT test certification.